-This overall quality objective is supported by a series of underlying quality management objectives and our system of quality management (SoQM) must be designed and operated so that these objectives are achieved with reasonable assurance.
+As mentioned previously, to help PwC Israel put this strategy into effect, the PwC network has established the QMSE framework which introduces an overall quality objective for the Assurance practise that is supported by a series of underlying quality management objectives.
+Our system of quality management (SoQM) must be designed and operated so that these objectives are achieved with reasonable assurance.
 The achievement of these objectives is supported by a quality management process established by our firm and Assurance leadership, business process owners, and partners and staff.